Divis Tower: Shootings

-On 14 August 1969, nine-year-old Patrick Rooney, the first child killed in the Troubles, was killed in the tower during the 1969 riots, when the Royal Ulster Constabulary (RUC) fired a Browning machine gun from a Shorland armoured car into the flats.
+On 15 August 1969, nine-year-old Patrick Rooney, the first child killed in the Troubles, was killed in the tower during the 1969 riots, when the Royal Ulster Constabulary (RUC) fired a Browning machine gun from a Shorland armoured car into the flats.
 The RUC claimed that it was coming under sniper attack from the tower at the time.
 Rooney's death occurred during a day of street violence in the area.
-Chairman of the enquiry into the riots, Mr Justice Scarman, found the use of the Browning machine gun "wholly unjustifiable".
+Chairman of the enquiry into the riots Mr Justice Scarman found the use of the Browning machine gun "wholly unjustifiable".

-On 17 April 1972 soldiers of the Parachute Regiment, shot dead an 86 year old civilian Patrick Donaghy through the window in his home in Divis flats, killing him instantly.
+On 17 April 1972, soldiers of the Parachute Regiment shot dead an 86-year-old civilian Patrick Donaghy through the window in his home in Divis flats, killing him instantly.
 Patrick Donaghy was one of the oldest victims of the entire conflict and the oldest victim killed by the security forces.

-On 25 February 1975, Official IRA member Sean Fox was shot dead by the INLA on Cullingtree Row within the flats complex as part of a feud.
+On 25 February 1975, Official IRA operations officer Sean Fox was shot dead by the INLA on Cullingtree Row within the flats complex as part of a feud.

-On 12 May 1981, an army sniper killed INLA member Emmanuel McClarnon from the top of Divis Tower, on the night that Francis Hughes died on hunger strike.
+On 12 May 1981, a British Army sniper killed INLA member Emmanuel McClarnon from the top of Divis Tower, on the night that Francis Hughes died on hunger strike.

-On 26 June 1981, a 29 year old civilian named Vincent Robinson was found shot dead at the Divis Flats.
+On 26 June 1981, a 29-year-old civilian named Vincent Robinson was found shot dead at the Divis Flats.
 The Provisional IRA carried out the killing claiming he was an informer after he was picked up by the RUC at his Andersonstown home on 17 June.
-It was later suspected that the killing was orchestrated to protect the identity of a British agent known as 'Stakeknife' and is being re-investigated as part of Operation Kenova.
+It was later suspected that the killing was orchestrated to protect the identity of a British agent known as "Stakeknife" and was re-investigated as part of Operation Kenova.

 On 24 July 1981, a 36-year old Catholic civilian, Peter Doherty, was shot in the head with a rubber bullet by a Royal Marines Commando.
 Doherty died in the Royal Victoria Hospital a week later on 31 July.

 INLA 1982 bombing

-In September 1982, an INLA unit detonated a bomb hidden in a drainpipe along a balcony, killing soldier Kevin Waller, who was aged 20, and two boys, Stephen Bennet (aged 14) and Kevin Valliday (aged 12); three other civilians and another soldier were injured in the blast.
+In September 1982, an INLA unit detonated a bomb hidden in a drainpipe along a balcony, killing British soldier Kevin Waller, who was aged 20, and two boys, Stephen Bennet (aged 14) and Kevin Valliday (aged 12); three other civilians and another soldier were injured in the blast.